Jump to topic

 Fungi, viruses, and bacteria all cause eye infections.
 Infection occurs in all parts of the eye and can be in one or both eyes.
 They may or may not affect vision.
 Some eye infections are contagious and spread when someone touches something contaminated by someone with an infection and then touches their own eye.

 The most common eye infection is pink eye, also called conjunctivitis.
 It’s essential to seek medical attention for conjunctivitis because it’s very contagious.
-A doctor will determine if you have bacterial conjunctivitis, viral conjunctivitis, allergic conjunctivitis, and suggest the most appropriate treatment course.
+A doctor will determine if you have bacterial conjunctivitis, viral conjunctivitis, or allergic conjunctivitis, and suggest the most appropriate treatment course.

 Symptoms of pink eye and other infections include: